jupyterlab/extension-examples/advanced/myserverextension/README.md

 ### JupyterLab Extension Manager

 The distribution as a Python package has been described in the previous subsection.
-But in JupyterLab, user have an extension manager at their disposal to find extension.
+But in JupyterLab, user have an extension manager at their disposal to find extensions.
 If, like in this example, your extension needs a server extension, you should inform the user about that dependency by adding the `discovery` metadata in your `package.json`
 file: